 How much can you contribute?

-The annual TFSA limit is set by the government and is indexed to the inflation rate.
+The government sets the annual TFSA limit and indexes it to the inflation rate.

 For 2024, it is $7,000.
 Unused contribution room can be carried forward indefinitely.